Great Depression: Latin America

 Because of high levels of U.S. investment in Latin American economies, they were severely damaged by the Depression.
 Within the region, Chile, Bolivia and Peru were particularly badly affected.

 Before the 1929 crisis, links between the world economy and Latin American economies had been established through American and British investment in Latin American exports to the world.
 As a result, Latin Americans export industries felt the depression quickly.
 World prices for commodities such as wheat, coffee and copper plunged.
 Exports from all of Latin America to the U.S. fell in value from $1.2 billion in 1929 to $335 million in 1933, rising to $660 million in 1940.

 But on the other hand, the depression led the area governments to develop new local industries and expand consumption and production.
 Following the example of the New Deal, governments in the area approved regulations and created or improved welfare institutions that helped millions of new industrial workers to achieve a better standard of living.

-Middle East and North Africa

-The Great Depression had severe impacts across the Middle East and North Africa, including economic decline which led to social unrest.